 It is important that data is available as soon as the event occurs.
 This enables the timely delivery of critical information for operations and for decision making.
 For example, if a prospect made a purchase from the organization, their information should be updated in the CRM to reflect the correct numbers before the weekly sales meeting.
 Otherwise, the outdated data will mislead the team and cause them to base critical decisions on incorrect data.
 To reduce the time data takes to be available, ensure that the data integration architecture is designed to be as simple as practical.

 Uniqueness means that each record reflects a single entity and there are no duplicates present in the data.
 But often, when data goes through migration or merging, duplicate records are created that represent the same entity.
 To de-duplicate, select unique identifiers in the database design, and compare and merge the records that belong to the same entity.

 Sometimes de-duplication can be harder to perform.
 For example, in healthcare, officials want to guard patient confidentiality, so they remove personally identifiable information (PII).
-In such scenarios, having exact matches may be a challenge; perform fuzzy matching to get approximate matches.
+In such scenarios, having exact matches may be a challenge; so analysts should perform fuzzy matching to get approximate matches.